Four Alumnae Appointed as Oregon Judges

 Ulanda Watkins, ’96

-Watkins was appointed to the Clackamas County District Court.
+Watkins was appointed to the Clackamas County Circuit Court.
 She is the third African American female judge on the Oregon state bench, and the only judge of color on the bench in Clackamas County.

 A former defense attorney and a managing attorney at GEICO, Watkins graduated from Lewis & Clark Law School in ’96.
 She was sworn in by Justice Adrienne Nelson, in August.